viamrobotics/docs/docs/tutorials/foam-dart-launcher.md

 ### Camera Setup

 This is as easy as plugging the camera into a USB slot on your Pi.
-We’ll configure the camera in the Viam App in later steps.
+We’ll configure the camera in the Viam app in later steps.

 ### Relay/Solenoid Setup